Listen to Podcast

 - What is “data quality?”

-In this webinar, Build Consulting expert Peter Mirus explores the crucial aspects of data quality at your nonprofit, to help answer the question “What is data quality?”
-These aspects are: completeness, validity and accuracy, consistency, timeliness, and integrity.
+In this webinar, Build Consulting expert Peter Mirus explores the crucial aspects of data quality at your nonprofit: completeness, validity and accuracy, consistency, timeliness, and integrity.

-Peter uses examples from the nonprofit and public sectors to show how good data quality can have big fundraising and program impacts.
-He explores the role of good data at your organization, provides tips on how to get everyone at your organization on the same page, and gives ideas on how to prioritize data for quality improvement.
+Peter uses real-life examples from the nonprofit and public sectors to show how good data quality can have big fundraising and program impacts.
+In the second half of his presentation he follows up on these examples and explores the role of good data at your organization, provides tips on how to get everyone at your organization on the same page, and gives ideas on how to prioritize data for quality improvement.

 Don’t miss this chance to learn more on how your organization can create and leverage better data to improve your fundraising and program results!